campusdomar/PuMuKIT1/doc/UserGuide.md

 #### <a name="people">2.2.2.4.
 People</a>

-As the areas of knowledge tag, the area to catalogue people is divided in blocks, corresponding each block to each of the roles that a person can have inside a video.
+As the "areas of knowledge" tag, the area to catalogue people is divided in blocks, corresponding each block to each of the roles that a person can have inside a video.
 There is an entry for each role and inside that there is a list of people related to the multimedia object.
 You can modify the order of the people listed in each role with the arrows in the list.
-You can also edit the attributes of the people, without using the people module.
+You can also edit the attributes of the people, without using the people module (directly from the multimedia objects administrator).
 In addition, you can decouple a person from the multimedia object.
-If you decouple a person which is not related to another multimedia object, you delete him/her from the database.
+If the decoupled person is not related to another multimedia object, it gets deleted from the database.
 In the
 “new” button, you can insert a new person or an existing person in the object.

 ![](images/image21.jpg)

 If you click on the “new” button, you access to a form where you can write the name of people you wish to add; while you are typing the name, you can see a list with catalogued people with this name in the database.
-For example, after typing “ruben” you will see listed all “Rubén” in the database and after typing «ruben go» you will only see listed those people with a surname which starts with “go” as González or Gómez.
+For example, after typing “ruben” you will see listed all “Rubén” in the database and after typing «ruben go» you will only see listed those people with a surname which starts with “go” such as González or Gómez.
 After typing the full name, if the person is already in the database, he or she will be listed.
 After selecting him/her and press the “use” button, he/she will be linked to the multimedia object.
 If he or she is not in the database, after typing you will not see a list and you would click on the “new” buttom to finish filling the data of the person and linking him/her to the multimedia object.
-You have to be careful with the position you give to the people because it’s not the same Rubén González González as a student or as a programmer.
+You have to be careful with the position you give to people because it’s not the same a Rubén González González as a student or as a programmer.

 The next image illustrate this process: